Judge Rotenberg Center: Judge Rotenberg Center

 In 1994, the center changed its name to the Judge Rotenberg Educational Center "to honor the memory of the judge [who] helped to preserve [the] program from extinction at the hands of state licensing officials in the 1980s."
 JRC moved from its original location near Providence, Rhode Island, to its current facilities in Canton, Massachusetts, in 1996.

+In 1998, a disabled 16-year-old named Silverio Gonzalez died in the institute's custody.
+He was housed there for 11 months before making an attempt to escape by jumping from a transport bus; he died from head trauma from the fall.

-In 2011, Israel was forced to resign from his position as director of the Judge Rotenberg Center as part of a deferred prosecution agreement after being indicted on criminal charges related to the abuse of residents.
+In 2011, after being indicted on criminal charges related to the abuse of residents, Israel was forced to resign from his position as director of the Judge Rotenberg Center as part of a deferred prosecution agreement.
 Six residents have died of preventable causes at the center since it opened in 1971.

-As the result of a 2011 ruling by the Massachusetts Department of Early Education and Care, governor Deval Patrick's administration imposed regulations that only residents whose treatment plans approved the GED before that time were still permitted to receive it, but new residents enrolled into the JRC were no longer allowed, by law, to receive the GED as part of their plan.
+As the result of a 2011 ruling by the Massachusetts Department of Early Education and Care, governor Deval Patrick's administration imposed regulations grandfathering existing residents whose current treatment plan included use of the GED but otherwise banning it: new residents enrolled into the JRC were no longer allowed, by law, to receive the GED as part of their plan.

-The Massachusetts Department of Developmental Services is responsible for providing the JRC with its license to use aversives, including electric shocks.